 The relationship between you and the brand is very clear.
 You two have an intimate relationship linked to a mutual need.
 Your need is about consumer goods, the brand’s need is about knowledge.

 You can choose the best one.
 The brand knows you, it knows many people like you and is constantly competing with other brands, thus it will probably try to do everything in order to understand what suits you best.

 Very pessimistic people and those who always see how negative the world is will tell you that brands are weave in order to cheat on people and to make easy money.

 Genuinely, and after many years spent in consulting for big brands, I don’t believe that.
 Moreover, I believe that brands do whatever they can in order to improve themselves, in a very cynical and competitive market.
 Some brands manage to do that maintaining a coherent profile, others act cunningly but then get punished, and stop to be reliable.

 The honesty factor of a brand is the most precious one for decommoditization, but also the most fragile.

-Decommoditizing is a difficult exercise, and is often a tricky one.
-At the end of the day, Mario’s strawberries are from Ticino, genuine and cultivated properly, but if they cost the double, some questions will raise spontaneously in Ms. Maria’s head.
+Decommoditizing is a difficult exercise and is often a tricky one.
+At the end of the day, Mario’s strawberries are from Ticino, genuine, and cultivated properly, but if they cost double, some questions will arise spontaneously in Ms. Maria’s head.
 To these questions it is useful to reply coherently, keeping in mind that people are ready to spend like crazy, but for a good reason.